JinxuanHu/cmpe283-assignment1/README.md

 	> $ cat /proc/cpuinfo

 ## Implement Process
-1. Download cmpe283-1.c and Makefile.
+1. Download cmpe283-1.c and Makefile from Files on Canvas.
-2. Add the kernel code for all the MSR's to cmpe283-1.c
+2. Add the kernel code for all the MSR's to cmpe283-1.c and save the file.
+Each of us build the kernel code for two controls.
-3. Install make and gcc using sudo
+3. Install make and gcc using the following commands, which is used for compile the cmpe283-1.c.
 	> $ sudo apt install make
 	> $ sudo apt install gcc
 2. Compile the file using make command
 	> $ make
 3. After the compile, the file "cmpe283-1.ko" is created and use below command to load this file
 	> $ sudo insmod ./cmpe283-1.ko
-4. Use the below command to show the result
+4. Use the below command to show the system log.
 	> $ dmesg
   <image src = "">
   <image src = "">